gerardbm/atomic/README.md

 **Night mode**

-Hue of base colors is 210º, so they are generated mainly of blue and green colors.
+Hue of base colors is 210º, so they have a lot of blue and green.
 During the day, these colors don't carry any problem, but at night blue light negatively affects health and sleep patterns: it affects levels of the sleep-inducing hormone melatonin more than any other wavelength.

-In the following color palette, hue of base colors is 0º instead of 210º, so blue and red colors have been lowered drastically.
+In the following color palette, hue of base colors is 0º instead of 210º, so values of blue and green colors have been lowered drastically.

 ![Atomic-scheme](https://github.com/gerardbm/Atomic/blob/master/img/atomic-scheme-night-mode.png)

-## Scheme colors
-Editors and IDEs:
+### Code editors and IDEs

+Default mode:

 - [x] Terminal
-- [x] NetBeans IDE
+- [x] NetBeans
 - [x] Sublime Text

-**Night mode**
+Night mode:

 - [x] Terminal

+### Themes

+- [x] Zsh
+- [x] Tmux
+- [x] Cmus
+- [x] Irssi

+## Installation

 ### Terminal